Emily-Graham/portfolio/README.md

 Aim:
 - to build a website the pays homage to pixel art games
-- pay attention to viewer attention
 - apply parallax
 - add fluid site animations

 Note to self:
-- rotating sections must be on a z-index of 1 for cursor interactivity to function (such as forms)
 - black filter layer fades in over navbar when not in use to improve visual hierachy
 - skills will be a skill tree -- hover pops up info box (consider mobile alternative to hover)
-- projects will be a 'project inventory' -- clicking icons will give detail
+- projects will be 'completed quests' -- clicking icons will give detail

 Questions/problems to address:
 - can I fix the footer/contact section sizing using vh and px?